uhppoted/uhppote-simulator/README.md

 _tl;dr; The UHPPOTE controller does not 'rollover' when the onboard event store is filled._

-From experimentation, it appears that the UHPPOTE controller has an event store for approximately 200 000 events (possibly varies varies with model/version).
+From experimentation, it appears that the UHPPOTE controller has an event store for approximately 200 000 events (the user manual says 100 000, so possibly varies varies with model/version).
 On filling the event buffer the controller seems to discard a _chunk_ of about 2048 events from the start of the event buffer to make space for new events.
 The event index continues to increment monotonically.